 - Participants must attend the events;

-- A final electronic report must be submitted (a template will be provided); and
+- A final electronic report must be submitted by March 15, 2019; and

 Grants will be awarded in three categories: